 A 2013 report determined that 39 percent of the U.S. population lives in counties that are directly adjacent to the open ocean, Great Lakes, or major estuary.
 However, only a small percentage of the U.S. population lives within the 1-percent-annual-chance coastal flood hazard areas as defined by FEMA.
 All communities in these counties may be vulnerable to flooding, even if they are located outside of the 1-percent-annual-chance flood extent—wherever it rains it can flood and storm surges from major events can reach even farther inland.

-Because of the importance of understanding the Nation’s coastal flood risk, FEMA has initiated coastal flood risk studies for 100 percent of the populated coastline as part of its Risk Mapping, Assessment, and Planning (Risk MAP) effort.
-Through the Risk MAP effort, FEMA is updating the Nation’s coastal Flood Insurance Studies (FISs) and Flood Insurance Rate Maps (FIRMs) where appropriate, and publishing new FIRMs in densely populated areas that were not previously mapped.
+To help these communities understand and reduce their flood risk, FEMA has initiated coastal flood risk studies for 100 percent of the populated coastline as part of its Risk Mapping, Assessment and Planning (Risk MAP) effort.
+Through the Risk MAP effort, FEMA is updating the nation’s coastal Flood Insurance Studies (FISs) and Flood Insurance Rate Maps (FIRMs), where appropriate, and publishing new FIRMs in densely populated areas that were not previously mapped.